JssDWt/flutter-nfc/README.md

 ## Supported features
 - Receiving Ndef message with a single record.
 The record will be interpreted as UTF-8 string.
+- Currently only for Android. iOS will follow.

 ## Installation
 Clone the github repo next to your flutter project.